 The focus in the DBT program is on assessment and provision of treatment for individuals diagnosed with Borderline Personality Disorder.
 People with other diagnoses may also participate in the program if they experience difficulty with emotion regulation, interpersonal effectiveness, non-suicidal self-injurious behavior, or suicidal ideation and attempts.
 Members of the Interdisciplinary Treatment Team have typically been intensively trained by clinicians from Behavioral Tech (founded by Dr. Linehan) or by Portland DBT (directed by Dr. Dimeff).
 Direct-service aide-level staff receive four hours of formal didactic training monthly, and interns can lead some parts of this training.
 In addition, interns participate in co-leading skills groups, individual therapy, and treatment team meetings focused on individual clinical and programmatic issues.

 Clinical experiences will occur across OSH and PDBTIS and will primarily involve co-leading groups at OSH and Portland DBT Institute of Salem (PDBTIS), participating in consultation team at OSH, didactic training, and supervision including live supervision.
 Dr. Porter, from the clinic, will provide education (e.g., assigned readings), training (e.g., role playing teaching a skill in preparation to provide group treatment under supervision, direct client contact), and supervision (including standard and live supervision through co-leading a clinic group).
 OSH staff, currently Brian Chapman, MA, will provide secondary supervision of the intern and their OSH clinical duties.
 Mr. Chapman’s duties will include teaching the intern to navigate OSH medical records including the electronic medical record, co-leading a OSH DBT-based group(s) including preparation for the group and check-ins following the group (as is already a mechanism of OSH’s DBT program), supervise and co-sign group OSH group notes, and provide feedback about intern progress in OSH responsibilities on a weekly (and as needed) basis to Dr. Porter, who will provide tiered supervision to Mr. Chapman.
-Individual skills training may also be a component of the minor rotation as the opportunity, time, supervisor availability, interns’ skills and abilities, and the acuity of the patient allows.
+Individual skills training may also be a component of the minor rotation as the opportunity, time, supervisor availability, interns’ skills and abilities, and the acuity of the patient allows. *DBT is a non-unit-based rotation.

 The Neuropsychology Assessment program offers neuropsychological consultative services to units and Interdisciplinary Treatment Teams across the hospital, including those serving clients of various commitment types.
 Interns who select a Neuropsychological Assessment rotation gain experience in the practice of clinical neuropsychology in a forensic inpatient psychiatric setting.
 In addition to developing the intern’s understanding of the practice standards in clinical neuropsychology, this rotation focuses on increasing the intern’s familiarity with brain-behavior relationships and the methods and measurements utilized to assess brain functioning, from the initial neurobehavioral exam to more advanced assessment instruments.
 Additional attention is given to the role of the neuropsychological consultant within the hospital setting, appreciation for the complex utilization of the literature to advance knowledge and analysis of assessment and behavioral data, the development of skills in the communication of results and recommendations through the report and providing feedback to staff and clients.
 This rotation can be adapted for interns with only beginning experience in neuropsychological assessment who are interested in obtaining preliminary training to augment a more generalist orientation or tailored to more advanced students who may be pursuing future training and practice in neuropsychology. *Neuropsychological Assessment is a non-unit-based rotation.